 Watami Takushoku is the top meal delivery service company for senior citizens and nursing homes.
-It was a catering business that originated from a division of a pub dining company called Watami Food Systems.
-Despite an overall sales increase, the company's market share was down from 41.4% in 2014 to 38.3% in 2015 as a result of increased competition.
-The popularity of online meal delivery among the aging population encouraged newcomers.
-These online based meal delivery companies tend to use traditional Japanese food ingredients such as, rice, seafood and fresh produce in order to the taste preferences of the senior generation.
+Originally a catering business for a pub dining company called Watami Food Systems, the company's market share was 38.4 % in 2016 and 40.5 % in 2017.
+The popularity of online meal delivery among the aging population has encouraged newcomers.
+These online meal delivery companies tend to use traditional Japanese food ingredients such as, rice, seafood and fresh produce in order to the taste preferences of the senior generation.

-Photos from the Watami Takushoku website offering healthy daily special menus cooked by hand and delivered in chilled containers.

-\$2,900 (\$25) for a set of 5 meals, 1 meal per day, 5 days per week.
+Photos from the Watami Takushoku website offering healthy daily special menus cooked by hand and delivered in chilled containers. \$2,900 (\$25) for a set of 5 meals in a week, 1 meal per day, 5 days per week.

-Reflecting this segment's upward trend in general, all of the top 10 companies showed significant increases in sales volumes in 2015 from the previous year.
+Reflecting this segment's growth in general, all of the top 10 companies showed steady increases in sales volumes in 2016 from the previous year.

-Chart 23: Institutional Food Service Chains
+Chart 25: Institutional Food Service Chains